 When Jamie, Claire and Murtagh leave Scotland for France, scenes were filmed off the coast of this west coast town.

-An impressive stately home in West Kilbride, Scotland, the exterior of Hunterston House was used to portray the Reverend Wakefield’s Rectory.
+An impressive stately home in West Kilbride, Scotland, the interior of Hunterston House has been used for many memorable scenes.

 Preston Mill & Phantassie Doocot

 This scenic location is used twice in season 1, once as part of the court where Claire and Geillis are accused of witchcraft, and later as part of Lallybroch.

 Near Drymen and Loch Lomond this location was used for Liar’s Spring, where Dougal asks Claire if she is spy.